 What is cremation?

 It is probably easier to describe what cremation isn’t.
 Cremation is not final disposition of the remains, nor is it a funeral service.
-Rather, it is a process of reducing the human body to bone fragments using high heat and flame.
+Rather, it is a process of reducing the human body to bone fragments using high heat and flame or water, alkaline chemicals, heat, agitation and pressure.

 What do cremated remains look like?